zoohyunology/advanced-data-journalism/README.md

-# Advanced Data Journalism (J4432), Fall 2015
+# Advanced Data Journalism (J4432), Spring 2016

-Welcome to J4432, Advanced Data Journalism, for the fall semester of 2015.
+Welcome to J4432, Advanced Data Journalism, for the spring semester of 2016.
 You can find a syllabus and schedule on the [course website](http://cjdd3b.github.io/advanced-data-journalism).
 The rest of the course materials will live in this repository.

 ## Software requirements